 For more information on Somatic Experiencing visit: http://traumahealing.org

 Co-regulation through touch is part of healthy human development.
 Touch is a gentle and non-intrusive way to support regulation in the nervous system and facilitate mind/body connection.
 Touch supports grounding, boundary formation, development of safety, attends to attachment ruptures, and restores nervous system regulation.
 Polyvagal-Informed Touch reduces cortisol production and increases oxytocin.
 Untreated trauma that is pre-verbal is held in the implicit processes of the body.
 Co-regulation through touch provides tools to build resiliency and self-regulation when disturbances occurred in utero, at birth, or before age three.

 BASE™ for trauma practitioners works directly with the body to allow change of dysregulation in the body tissues, organs, and structures.
 It recognizes the connection between touch and healthy development and considers how the body is part of our early template of the relational and bonding systems.
 Trauma providers trained in BASE™ touch skills facilitate the release of emotions in the physiology or work directly with stuck survival energy (fight, flight, freeze) that is held in the physiology so clients can move towards ease and freedom in the body.

-Safe Sound Protocol The SSP, formerly known as “The Listening Project Protocol” is based on more than 40 years of research investigating relationships between the autonomic nervous system and social-emotional processes.
+Formerly known as “The Listening Project Protocol”, SSP is based on more than 40 years of research investigating relationships between the autonomic nervous system and social-emotional processes.